§ 8601 Purpose.

 (16) "Identity history'' means textual data that corresponds with an individual's biometric data, providing a history of criminal or civil events for the identified individual.

 (17) "Property data'' means information about vehicles and property associated with a crime.

 (18) "Requesting party'' means any entity, criminal justice agency, or governmental agency seeking access to CJIS.

 § 8603 Board of Managers — Established; purpose; composition; term of office; staff; powers.

-(a) The Delaware Criminal Justice Information System Board of Managers, hereinafter referred to as the "Board,'' is hereby established.
+(a) The Delaware Criminal Justice Information System Board of Managers is hereby established.

 (c) The Board shall be composed of 16 members, 11 of whom shall be voting members as follows:

 (1) One member of the Delaware State Police, to be designated by the Superintendent of the Delaware State Police;